 Citywide If the sand and surf aren’t your thing, or you don’t have time to make a day of it, steal a few hours for a landlocked swim.
 Like our area beaches, there’s an abundance of pools in NYC, some of which are free to enter.
 On the opposite end of the spectrum, plenty of pricy hotels and rooftop pool bars would be happy to take your money, should you need a luxe afternoon staycation.

-Chelsea Every Friday night throughout the summer, the Rubin Museum’s ground-floor cafe turns into an A/C-filled K2 Lounge, bringing out rotating DJs, two-for-one happy hour specials on beer, wine, and well drinks, plus free access to all the galleries from 6-10pm.
+Chelsea Every Friday night throughout the summer, the Rubin Museum’s ground-floor cafe turns into an air conditioner-filled K2 Lounge, bringing out rotating DJs, two-for-one happy hour specials on beer, wine, and well drinks, plus free access to all the galleries from 6-10pm.

-Downtown Brooklyn Spend an afternoon perusing the 39 vendors filling Downtown Brooklyn’s new DeKalb Market Hall, including favorites like Ample Hills ice cream, Bunker Vietnamese, Fletcher’s BBQ, and Steve’s Key Lime Pie along with Katz’s second-ever deli location.
+Downtown Brooklyn Spend an afternoon perusing the 39 vendors filling Downtown Brooklyn’s new DeKalb Market Hall, including favorites like Ample Hills ice cream, Bunker Vietnamese, Fletcher’s BBQ, and Dulcinea along with Katz’s second-ever deli location.
 Stew over your options until you can’t hold out your hunger any longer to make the most of all the free A/C surrounding you.

 Take a Sauna